 Singer and actress of Hailee Steinfeld performs at the 2015 iHeartRadio Music Festival.
 Steinfeld recently released a song titled “Most Girls”.
-Photo courtesy of MTV.
+Photo by MTV.

 By KATY MAYFIELD – Print Viewpoints Editor